-Relative newcomer Rowley Farmhouse Ales turned out to be the Most Medaled Brewery at the 33rd Annual Great American Beer Fest in Denver this fall, picking up three medals.
+Relative newcomer Rowley Farmhouse Ales turned out to be the Most Medaled Brewery at the 33rd Annual Great American Beer Fest in Denver in the fall of 2021, picking up three medals.
 Some 2,000 breweries competed in this prestigious competition, and Rowley’s Meier beer took home gold in the German-style sour ale category.
 Agent Orange, Rowley’s apple brandy ale, won silver in the barrel-aged sour category.
 Côte d’Or earned bronze in the mixed-culture category.
 On top of that, Rowley was tapped as Small Brewpub and Small Brewpub Brewer of the Year, which is no small potatoes for a small brewpub that opened in 2016.
-The taproom/gastropub, with its laid-back atmosphere and dog-friendly offers a diverse menu of small plates, sandwiches, salads and comfort foods that pair well with Rowley’s beer, including chicken and waffles, shrimp and grits and acclaimed New England clam chowder, made to order.
+The taproom/gastropub, with its laid-back, dog-friendly atmosphere offers a diverse menu of small plates, sandwiches, salads and comfort foods that pair well with Rowley’s beer, including chicken and waffles, shrimp and grits and acclaimed New England clam chowder, made to order.

 Tumbleroot Brewery and Distillery